WillChamness/tcpgen/README.md

 # TCP Traffic Generator

-A simple Python script with no dependencies for generating quick TCP traffic to test a port on an endpoint.
+A Python script with no dependencies for generating quick TCP traffic to test a port on an endpoint.

+This project is designed to be a simple alternative to Powershell's `Test-NetConnection -Port` command.

 # Prerequisites